statamic/v2-docs/content/collections/kb/redis-cache.md

 CACHE_DRIVER=redis
 ```

 That's it.
-If you need to change the host, port, or database (not common), you have access to the following options as well, shown with their defaults.
+If you need to change the host, port, or database (not common, but useful if you have multiple sites on the same server that should not share a cache), you have access to the following options as well, shown with their defaults.

 ```.language-env
 REDIS_HOST=127.0.0.1